Spectral Small-Incremental-Entangling: Breaking Quasi-Polynomial Complexity Barriers in Long-Range Interacting Systems: Overview of the main results

-In this work, we establish that the generalized area law holds under the assumption of the existence of an adiabatic path~\cite{PhysRevB.72.045141}.
+In this work, we establish that the generalized area law holds under the assumption that an adiabatic path exists~\cite{PhysRevB.72.045141}.
 Given a parameter-dependent Hamiltonian $H(s)$, we define an adiabatic path as a continuous trajectory in parameter space that connects a reference Hamiltonian with a known area-law-satisfying ground state to a target Hamiltonian, while maintaining a finite spectral gap throughout.
 This condition is standard in proofs of the area law for spatially local systems~\cite{michalakis2012,PhysRevLett.111.170501,PhysRevLett.113.197204}, where it is combined with the Lieb--Robinson bound, and where the SIE theorem provides a key estimate on entanglement growth along the adiabatic evolution.
 In more general settings, such as systems defined on infinite-dimensional graphs or general two-body systems, the Lieb--Robinson bound is unavailable, and consequently, the adiabatic continuation operator lacks a simple geometric structure.
 In these regimes, the conventional SIE theorem ceases to be effective.
 To overcome this difficulty, we combine the adiabatic theorem~\cite{10.1063/1.2798382} with two key tools: the Approximate-Ground-State-Projection formalism~\cite{arad2013area} and the spectral SIE framework developed in this work.
 This combination enables us to prove a generalized area law without imposing any assumption of locality.

-Our main result can be summarized as follows. \\ {\bf [Theorem~\ref{thm:generalized_area_law} (Informal)]} If the target ground state is connected to a trivial ground state that satisfies the generalized area law via an adiabatic path (Assumption~\ref{assump:Boundary-adiabatic path}), then the entanglement entropy across any bipartition is bounded from above by $[\bar{\mJ}(V_{AB})/\Delta]^3$, where $\Delta$ denotes the spectral gap. \\ Furthermore, analogous statements can be made regarding low-Schmidt-rank approximations of the ground state with respect to bipartition cuts.
+Our main result can be summarized as follows. \\ {\bf [Theorem~\ref{thm:generalized_area_law} (Informal)]} If the target ground state is connected to a trivial ground state that satisfies the generalized area law via an adiabatic path (Assumption~\ref{assump:Boundary-adiabatic path}), then the entanglement entropy between $A$ and $B$ is bounded from above by $[\bar{\mJ}(V_{AB})/\Delta]^3$, where $\Delta$ denotes the spectral gap. \\ Furthermore, analogous statements can be made regarding low-Schmidt-rank approximations of the ground state for the bipartition.
 To the best of our knowledge, this constitutes the first proof of a generalized area law for ground states in the most general settings without assuming geometric locality.